symfony/symfony-docs/components/security/authentication.rst

 Authentication Events
 ---------------------

-The security component provides 5 related authentication events:
+The security component provides the following authentication events:

 =========================================  ==========================================================  ==============================================================================
 Name                                       Event Constant                                              Argument Passed to the Listener